lucaswerkmeister/ceylon-crypto/README.md

 **Do not use in production and don't rely on it in any expensive way whatsoever!**

 ## Changes

+* 2016-06-08 added most things needed ASN.1 to encode and decode X.509 certificates.
+  Still need support for X.500 names (AttributeValueAssertions with well-known object identifiers).
+  Right now, only common name (2.5.4.3), country (2.5.4.6) and organization (2.5.4.10) are supported.
+  No specific v3 extensions support yet.
+Need to implement some standard and well-known types.
+  UTCTime is not finished
+* Removed erroneous and unnecessary dependency from api to impl module

 * added some ASN.1 (primitives and PKCS #1) stuff
 * implemented RSA signature scheme RSASSA-PKCS1-v1_5
 * now SHA-1 is also implemented, to be able to use the test vectors for PKCS #1